 Information

-Transplant surgery is typically done to replace a diseased body part with a healthy one.
+Transplant surgery is most often done to replace a diseased body part with a healthy one.

 SOLID ORGAN TRANSPLANTS

-• Corneal transplant replaces a damaged or diseased cornea.
+- Corneal transplant replaces a damaged or diseased cornea.
 The cornea is the clear tissue on the front of the eye that helps focus light on the retina.
-It is the part of the eye on which a contact lens rests.
+Contact lenses sit on the cornea.

-• Heart transplant is an option for someone with congestive heart failure that has not responded to medical treatment.
+- Heart transplant is an option for someone with heart failure that has not responded to treatment.

-• Intestinal transplant is an option for people with short bowel or short gut syndrome or advanced liver disease, or who must receive all nutrients through a feeding line.
+- Intestinal transplant is an option for people with short bowel or short gut syndrome or advanced liver disease, or who must receive all nutrients through an intravenous (through a vein) feeding line.

 BLOOD/BONE MARROW TRANSPLANTS (STEM CELL TRANSPLANTS)